London Designers Embrace Everyday Luxury and Lifestyle

 Building a World Beyond the Runway

-This move blurs the line between fashion and home.
-It also creates new revenue streams during uncertain economic times.
+That expansion naturally blurs the line between fashion and interiors.
+It also provides brands with new revenue opportunities, especially during unpredictable economic periods.

 Interiors Reflect the Same Shift

-Technology blends quietly into her rooms.
-Nothing feels overly precious.
-The result is luxury that supports life rather than interrupting it.
+Technology integrates quietly within her interiors.
+Nothing appears overly precious or fragile.
+The result is a form of luxury that supports everyday living rather than interrupting it.

-Fashion founders bring the same mindset home.
-Olivia Von Halle transformed her London townhouse into what she calls a glamorous party house.
-She used bold colour drenching to create rich, enveloping rooms.
+Fashion entrepreneurs are bringing this same thinking into their own homes.
+Olivia Von Halle turned her London townhouse into what she calls a glamorous party house, using deep colour drenching to create rich and inviting rooms.

 More in Luxury & Life Style